Glenn Curtiss: Awards and honors

 Other Curtiss honors include: Naval Aviation Hall of Honor; OX-5 Aviation Pioneers Hall of Fame; Empire State Aviation Hall of Fame; Niagara Frontier Aviation and Space Hall of Fame; International Air & Space Hall of Fame; Long Island Air & Space Hall of Fame; Great Floridians 2000; Steuben County (New York) Hall of Fame; Hammondsport School Lifetime Achievements Wall of Fame; Florida Aviation Hall of Fame; Smithsonian Institution Langley Medal; Top 100 Stars of Aerospace and Aviation; Doctor of Science (honoris causa), University of Miami.

-The Glenn H. Curtiss Museum in Hammondsport is dedicated to Curtiss' life and work.
+The Glenn H. Curtiss Museum in Hammondsport is dedicated to Curtiss's life and work.

-Curtiss' famed airplane appeared on a 1918 issue US airmail stamp. along with fifteen other US airmail stamps, (including the first air mail stamps), and on the stamps of at least 17 other countries.
+Curtiss's famed airplane appeared on a 1918 issue US airmail stamp. along with fifteen other US airmail stamps, (including the first air mail stamps), and on the stamps of at least 17 other countries.
 Curtiss himself appeared on the cover of Time in 1924.